 Select Remove all data.

 Select Write to temporary directory, check Don’t show this again, and Left Click OK.
-The Main Display will change to a view from the south, and two new 3D Surfaces will be listed in the Legend in the right panel of the Main Display window.
+The Main Display will change to a view from the south, and two new 3D Surfaces will be listed in the right panel Legend of the Main Display window.
 One surface is a color-shaded image over topography.
-The other surface is an isosurface of a constant wind speed of 50 m/s.
-The yellow isosurface is shadowed for perspective, otherwise it would be one block of color.
+The other surface is an 50 m/s wind speed isosurface.
+The yellow isosurface is shadowed for perspective; otherwise it would be one block of color.

 Click and drag the right mouse button to rotate the display.
 Use the navigation controls listed on the last page of this document or the navigation controls on the left side of the Main Display to zoom in and out, and “move through” the data.